robotdad/freertos_generic/readme.md

-# CMake project for the NXP LPC55S69
+# freertos_generic NXP LPC55S69 sample

-This project is based on the [MCU on Eclipse](https://mcuoneclipse.com/) tutorial for [creating CMake projects for use with Eclipse](https://mcuoneclipse.com/2022/09/04/tutorial-creating-bare-bare-embedded-projects-with-cmake-with-eclipse-included/).
+This project was started from the [LPC55S69_CMake_Template](https://github.com/robotdad/LPC55S69_CMake_Template).
+The sources from the NXP sample for freertos_generic were then adapted to this format.
+Minimal dependencies from the SDK are included.

-The primary chages made were to support CMakePresets, use vcpkg for toolchain acquisition, and enable VS and VS Code usage.
-The tutorial for using this with MCUXpresso IDE should still work (not validated yet).
+By using the CMakeTemplate the project has a base for working with CMakePresets, vcpkg for toolchain acquisition, and enables VS and VS Code usage.
+Changes from the template were to remove the unused example source, then update launch and ci files that use the output name.
+The CMakeLists.txt is adapted from the template and sample starting points.
+The Arm gcc toolchain from the template is used rather than from the SDK, they do not appear functionally different.

-A devcontainer has also been configured, but it has only been validated to run builds so far/
+A devcontainer has also been configured, but it has only been validated to run builds so far.

 ## vcpkg